Muscle Hypertrophy

 As defined by Merriam-Webster, hypertrophy means “excessive development of an organ or part; specifically: increase in bulk (as by thickening of muscle fibers) without multiplication of parts.”

-For bodybuilders, hypertrophy is one of the primary goals of training (along with shape and proportion).
+For many people who exercise, hypertrophy is one of the primary goals of training (along with shape and proportion).
 Unfortunately, enormous volumes of misinformation exist surrounding the principles of muscle hypertrophy.

 There are many factors to consider when training for hypertrophy.
 These factors include exercise selection, resistance, training intensity, training volume, repetition cadence, rest intervals, movement patterns, and non-training factors such as nutrition and recovery.